Categories: Articles

 The Factors Making Up Tutorial Attendance

-Within months, the Senior Leadership Team had all the knowledge required to make good decisions.
-The intervention design had yielded the Senior Leadership Team with all of the data that would lead to informed decisions, including a framework for gaining knowledge.
+Within months, the intervention had yielded the Senior Leadership Team with all of the data that would lead to informed decisions, including a framework for gaining knowledge.

 An end-to-end module view of attendance in a geography